bittraidr/Machine_Learning_Trading_Bot/README.md

 ## What impact resulted from increasing or decreasing either or both of the SMA windows?

 Decreasing both SMA windows, the short window from 4 to 2 and the long window from 100 to 50 kept the strategy returns aligned with the actual returns longer.
 Increasing the short window from 4 to 8 and the long from 100 to 200 performed worse on the graph with the strategy line dropping well below the actual returns.
+Increasing the SMA short to 8 and the SMa long to 150 didn't have much effect on the precision, recall and accuracy.